togawa28/mousestyles/doc/source/report/classification.rst

 For classification and clustering subsections, we require different processed data.

-For **classification** project, we have two different dataset -- mouseday dataset or individual mouse dataset.
+For **classification** project, we have two different datasets -- mouseday dataset or individual mouse dataset.
 For the mouseday dataset, we take each combination of mouse and day as a unique observation, resulting in  1921 observations.
 For the individual mouse dataset, we take the average measures